Re-mastered from the original master tapes, available as a Double LP and Double CD

 Van der Graaf Generator: The Bath Forum Concert, 2CD, Blu Ray & DVD Box Set (4 Disc) was released on March 10th 2023.

-Judge Smith's latest two albums.
+Click on images to buy Judge Smith's latest two albums.

-PH on Twitter: Time to announce that Cherry Red have now taken over the Fie!
+have now taken over the Fie!
 PH catalogue and will be (re-)releasing stuff later in the year.

 This is undoubtedly a positive step and I’m sure they’re going to do a much better job with The Work than I’m now capable of doing.